abdzyusuf123-ctrl/My-Notes/DSA/Core Logic and Memory.md

 ### Monotonic Stack

 **Memory:**
 We use it to remember (push) all relevant elements (relevant based on the problem) and forget (skip/pop) everything else.

 **Core Logic:**
-For each piece of data encountered, we use the memory to decide—under specific conditions (depending on the problem)—when to push or pop the stack.
+For each element encountered, we use the memory to decide—under specific conditions (depending on the problem)—when to push or pop the stack.

 ---

 ### Pattern Stack

 **Memory:**
 We use it to remember (push) unprocessed data and remove (pop) it when we find its matching pair (based on the problem’s condition).

 **Core Logic:**
-For each piece of data encountered, we decide whether to remove (pop) unprocessed data because its match was found (the current data), or add (push) the current data because its matching pair has not yet been found.
+For each element encountered, we decide whether to remove (pop) unprocessed data because its match was found (the current data), or add (push) the current data because its matching pair has not yet been found.

+---

+## Two Pointers

+### Opposite Direction Two Pointers

+**Memory:**
+We use it to remember the current indexes of the two elements we are comparing.

+**Core Logic:**
+While the pointers have not met, we compare both elements using the pointers and decide to move one or both pointers based on a specific condition.

+---

+### Same Direction Two Pointers

+**Memory:**
+We use it to remember the current range of elements between the two pointers.

+**Core Logic:**
+For each element encountered, we move the right pointer forward and only move the left pointer when a condition is met.